Camp SonshineDay Camp

-- Wet n’ Wild: A closely supervised extra swim time in our new pool!!
+- Wet n’ Wild: A closely supervised extra swim time in our pool!
 Campers will be able to swim in our pool, and do other activities like Oasis and other fun water games.

 - Practical Leadership Skills Training

-- One-on-One Mentoring with trusted Adult Role Model
+- One-on-One Mentoring with Trusted Adult Role Models

 - Volunteer Service Hours

 - LIT Friday Night Overnighter Experience at Camp Solaris

 1. Register – Teens can be registered for the LIT program by a parent utilizing our regular Online Registration process.

 2. Supplemental Application (See Parent Resource Page) – In addition to the regular application, teens are asked to complete an LIT Supplemental Application.
 The application process is designed to help teens think about their current views and beliefs concerning leadership, what their goals will be in regards to being an LIT, develop realistic expectations for the program, and to gain valuable skills and experiences that will be beneficial to them in completing future job applications.

 First Year LITs need to download and complete Interest Questions, 2 References Forms, and LIT Conduct Agreement Form.